NickWaldock/the-woodshed-api/README.md

 # References & Acknowledgements
 ## References

-- [Moments (Code Institute Project)](https://codeinstitute.net/): this demo project was heavily consulted in the creation of this project and expanded upon in various aspects such as the back-end models, front-end components, and styling.
+- [Moments (Code Institute Project)](https://codeinstitute.net/): this demo project was consulted in the creation of this project and expanded upon in the models

 - [Using validators for file type (PDF)](https://stackoverflow.com/questions/69054680/safe-way-to-validate-file-extension-in-serializer-django): this page was consulted to help create the file validation